 Did you get handed a box of family photos?
 Not sure what to do with that box?
 I can help.
-First, take a breath and let's consider setting the boundaries of the project before you.
+Take a breath and let’s consider setting the boundaries of the project before you.

 First, evaluate what you have.
 Do you have a precious few images, meticulously annotated with dates and names?

 Or (more likely) do you have lots of random images, some unidentified?
 Does your collection include blurry images, unknown landscapes, and duplicates?
 Those three categories may be options for what you may want to release from your collection.

 Second, evaluate where they may go: Do you want to place them in a historical society or archive related to your background, community, or family?
 Will you keep them?
 Share them with family?
 Have copies stored in a high-level digital cloud for prosperity?